 ###### This is an H6

-Markdown converts *bold* and _italics_ to the HTML <emphasis> tag, which, in theory, can be interpreted in many ways.
+Markdown converts both *text* and _text_ to the HTML <emphasis> or <em> tag, which, in theory, can be interpreted in many ways.
 For example, you could build an app that interprets the <emphasis> tag as flashing red text.
-In practice, however, almost every application (including every web browser) interprets it as *bold* and _italics _.
+In practice, however, almost every application (including every web browser) interprets it as italicized text.

 There are also variants of Markdown—such as CommonMark and GitHub Flavored Markdown (GFM)—but these are all based on the original Markdown specification.
 Variants usually just extend the standard by adding formatting tags the original Markdown doesn’t cover.